Theladron/Book_Alchemy/docs/readme.md

 ```bash
   pip install -r requirements.txt 📋
 ```
-2. Create a [rapidapi](https://rapidapi.com/) account or log in on a google account
+2. Create a [Rapidapi](https://rapidapi.com/) account or log in on a google account
-3. go to the [chatgpt 4](https://rapidapi.com/rphrp1985/api/chatgpt-42/playground) page and subscribe to the free, basic plan
+3. go to the [Chatgpt 4](https://rapidapi.com/rphrp1985/api/chatgpt-42/playground) page and subscribe to the free, basic plan
 4. Create a **.env** file in the root folder of the project and add
 ```bash